 You're busy with too much to do and not enough time.
-You can keep running faster on that damn treadmill — or you can get smart with these four mental models to boost your productivity and get your time back.
+You can keep running faster on that damn treadmill — or you can get smart with these mental models to boost your productivity and get your time back.

-ModelThinkers already has a range of models on this popular topic, and we'll keep adding more, but here are some to get started.
+ModelThinkers already has a range of models on this popular topic, and we'll keep adding more, but here are some to get you started.

 If you're a regular user of ModelThinkers, you'll already know that this is a favourite around here.
 In this context it's an acknowledgement that you can't get it all done — so instead focus your action on where the highest value returns are.
 It's an inherent death knoll to perfectionism.